CompassLabs/foundry-test/README.md

 It removes some steps when mining a block to calculate hashes.
 Skipping these hashes means that the concensus mechanism will no longer work!

-This is fine if you are running a simulation and not a real node.
+This is fine if you are running a simulation and not attempting to do any mining.

 This should also yield significant speed ups to simulations (with Compass Lab's Dojo, the speed up can be between 25%-60%).
 This is because while mining a block no other work can be done, so it is a highly sequential operation.